Tuesday, January 27, 2009

 When children outgrow their booster seats, (usually at age 8 or when they are 4'9” tall) they can use the adult seat belt in the back seat, if it fits properly (lap belt lays across the upper thighs and the shoulder belt across the chest).

 You have read this article Auto / Auto Mobile / Auto Motive / Auto Mover / Auto Transport / Automobile / Automotive / Automover / Latest Cars / The Automover with the title January 2009.
-You can bookmark this page URL http://audio-cars-mobile.blogspot.com/2009/01/4-steps-to-protect-children.html.
+You can bookmark this page URL https://audio-cars-mobile.blogspot.com/2009/01/4-steps-to-protect-children.html.
 Thanks!

 Thursday, January 22, 2009